If you Hear me or we have a QSO please spot me on the cluster as this helps

 VP8S/EA1CYK/P on South Shetland, but not sure if this one would count

-Below are my last 10 QSO's while mobile
+Below are my last 15 QSO's from the mobile station

 My latest 10 new DXCC